 The sharing of knowledge, best practices, and training opportunities, is a central priority at WE LIP.
-Below you will find videos and links to a variety of resources and information designed to share with stakeholders, partners, and communities, details of WE LIP work, community work, and the sharing of lessons learned along the way.
+Below you will find videos and links to a variety of resources and information designed to share with stakeholders, partners, and communities, details of WE LIP work, other LIP work, community work, and the sharing of lessons learned along the way.

 WE LIP Best Practices